 I LOVE escape rooms so much.
 Ever since the craze began a few years ago I’ve been planning my free time around them!
 If I had a spare £30 to spend on a treat, it would go on an escape room or a bottomless brunch!

-If you’ve never played an escape game, they usually involve a mix of puzzles, riddles, observation and lateral thinking.
+If you’ve never played an escape game before, they usually involve a mix of puzzles, riddles, observation and lateral thinking.
 Some involve physical activities as well as mental games, and a storyline leading to a clever escape plan!
 Usually you have 60 minutes on the clock to escape in.

-Whether you fancy a day out with your friends, are organising a hen do or stag do in London, or you’ve got the tricky job of planning a team building day with a difference, an escape room is a great option.
+Whether you fancy a day out with your friends, are organising a hen do or stag do, or you’ve got the tricky job of planning a team building day with a difference, one of these London escape games is a great option.
 Most games require a minimum of two or three players, and some accommodate as many as eight people.